lessthan3/dobi-mongofb/README.md

 ```
 # This is the equivalent to a MongoDB Database

-# Connect to our MongoFB server
+# Connect to our MongoFB index
 db = new mongofb.Database 'http://localhost:3000/API-ROOT'

 # Get a collection
 posts = db.collection 'posts'
 posts = db.get 'posts'

 # Get a document directly
 post = db.collection('posts').get('510b56c221168da296f27bd5')